 Lynn

 The first brewery east of the Mississippi River to use concrete vintner tanks, typically used for making wine in Sonoma, Bent Water partially credits its success to Lynn’s “superior water source.”
-Although you can find them on tap at countless restaurants around the state, pop into their waterfront Lynn taproom for some of their more uncharted brews—come at the end of the week for their cozy Acoustic Friday’s performances.
+Although you can find them on tap at countless restaurants around the state, pop into their waterfront Lynn taproom for some of their more uncharted brews—some of which have won international beer competitions—on 12 rotating taps.
+Travel + Leisure even recently called them one of the best breweries in Boston.

 Newburyport Brewing Company